Free Tool

 How to use

-1. Enter a number in any of the four fields — binary, octal, decimal, or hexadecimal.
+1. Type a number in any field — binary, octal, decimal, or hexadecimal.

-3. Copy any result with the "Copy" button next to each field.
+3. Copy any result using the Copy button.

 Frequently Asked Questions